Leveraging our Human-First Discovery platform,

 CP101 for chronic hepatitis B (HBV)

-CP101, an orally administered, Complete Consortia product candidate in late-stage clinical development for the prevention of recurrent C. difficile infection is also being developed for the treatment of chronic HBV.
+CP101, an investigational orally administered, Complete Consortia therapeutic in late-stage clinical development for the prevention of recurrent C. difficile infection is also being developed for the treatment of chronic HBV.

 Chronic HBV infection occurs when the initial immune response fails to clear the virus, and may result in inflammation of hepatocytes, and complications including cirrhosis, liver failure requiring liver transplantation, liver cancer, and death.